anahitajoshi/cs506-final-project/README.md

 ### Modeling
 We tried three models:
 - **RandomForestRegressor**
-Strengths:
+	-Strengths:
-Easy to use with minimal tuning.
+		-Easy to use with minimal tuning.
-Can handle both numerical and categorical data.
+		-Can handle both numerical and categorical data.
-Weaknesses:
+	-Weaknesses:
-Could possibly overfit on noisy data or small datasets if parameter tuning.
+		-Could possibly overfit on noisy data or small datasets if parameter tuning.
-Hyperparameters Tuned:
+	-Hyperparameters Tuned:
-n_estimators, max_depth
+		-n_estimators, max_depth
-GradientBoostingRegressor
+-**GradientBoostingRegressor**
 Strengths:
 Strong performance on structured/tabular data.
 Flexible to model various relationships with fine-tuning.